wger-project/flutter/integration_test/README.md

 ## Troubleshooting

 If a run ends with `DriverError: ...
 Service has disappeared` and writes no images, it lost the app before it could collect them.
-Fewer languages per run makes that less likely, otherwise just run it again.
+The tests themselves usually passed, only the hand-over failed, so running that block again is enough.
+A block that instead keeps printing `It is taking an unusually long time to connect to the VM` never gives up on its own, kill it.
+In CI the script puts every block on a ten minute leash and retries it up to three times.

 See also